lammps/lammps/doc/src/Build_development.rst

 version of that library will be downloaded and compiled along with LAMMPS and the test programs) and will download and compile a specific version of the `GoogleTest <https://github.com/google/googletest/>`_ C++ test framework that is used to implement the tests.
+Those unit tests may be combined with memory access and leak checking with valgrind (see below for how to enabled it).
+In that case, running so-called death tests will create a lot of false positives and thus they can be disabled by configuring compilation with the additional setting ``-D SKIP_DEATH_TESTS=on``.

 .. admonition:: Software version and LAMMPS configuration requirements
    :class: note